Sign-SZPO: Provable Preference-based Reinforcement Learning with an Unknown Link Function: Abstract

 \section{Abstract}

-Link functions, which characterize how human preferences are generated from the value function of an RL problem, are a crucial component in designing RLHF algorithms.
-Almost all RLHF algorithms, including state-of-the-art ones in empirical studies such as \texttt{DPO} and \texttt{PPO}, assume the link function is known to the agent (e.g., a logistic function according to the Bradley-Terry model), which is arguably unrealistic considering the complex nature of human preferences.
-To avoid link function mis-specification, this paper studies general RLHF problems with unknown link functions.
-We propose a novel policy optimization algorithm called \texttt{ZSPO} based on a new zeroth-order policy optimization method, where the key is to use human preference to construct a parameter update {\em direction} that is {\em positively correlated} with the true policy gradient direction. \texttt{ZSPO} achieves it by estimating the sign of the value function difference instead of estimating the gradient from the value function difference, so it does not require knowing the link function.
-Under mild conditions, \texttt{ZSPO} converges to a stationary policy with a polynomial convergence rate depending on the number of policy iterations and trajectories per iteration.
-Numerical results also show the superiority of \texttt{ZSPO} under link function mismatch.
+The link function, which characterizes the relationship between the preference for two trajectories and their returns, is a crucial component in designing RL algorithms that learn from preference feedback.
+Most existing methods, both theoretical and empirical, assume that the link function is known (often a logistic function based on the Bradley-Terry model), which is arguably restrictive given the complex nature of preferences, especially those of humans.
+To avoid mis-specification, this paper studies preference-based RL with an unknown link function and proposes a novel zeroth-order policy optimization algorithm called \texttt{Sign-SZPO}.
+Unlike typical zeroth-order methods, which rely on the known link function to estimate the value function differences and form a gradient estimator, \texttt{Sign-SZPO} only estimates the {\em sign} of the value function difference.
+It then constructs a parameter update direction that is {\em positively correlated} with the true policy gradient, eliminating the need to know the link function exactly.
+Under mild conditions, \texttt{Sign-SZPO} provably converges to a stationary policy with a polynomial rate in the number of policy iterations and trajectories per iteration.
+Empirical evaluations further demonstrate the robustness of \texttt{Sign-SZPO} under link function mis-specifications.